Trolleybuses in Rome: The current system (since 2005)

 Construction of the first route of the southern network began in September 2009, and at that time, its opening was forecast for December 2011.
 All of the 45 articulated BredaMenarinibus trolleybuses on order had been completed by the end of 2012, but were being stored in the Czech Republic or at a Breda plant in Bologna (by 2014, all were in Bologna), as there was not yet any need for them in Rome due to delays in constructing the new routes.
 The first vehicle of the order was delivered in June 2015.

 By March 2017, 15 of the 45 BredaMenarinibus trolleybuses had been accepted for service, and entered service on 27 March 2017.
 Construction of the southern network had continued to experience delays, so the new trolleybuses entered service on existing route 90 Express, along with route 60 Express – on which they introduced trolleybus service on the same date, replacing some of route 60's motorbus runs.
 Route 60 operates from Piazza Venezia to Largo Pugliese, and its trolleybuses share the overhead wires of route 90 between Porta Pia and Piazza Sempione along Via Nomentana.
 Its outer terminus, at Largo Pugliese, is the same as former route 90-deviata but with a different routing on the way.
 Both its section north of Piazza Sempione and its section in the city centre, between Porta Pia and Piazza Venezia, are not fitted with overhead wires and are covered in battery mode, so the conversion of route 60 to trolleybuses did not require the construction of any new wiring.
-Route 60 continued to be operated by a mix of trolleybuses and motorbuses for the next few years, but in spring 2020 all trolleybuses were taken off the route, when all of the Breda trolleybuses were taken out of service indefinitely following the expiration of a private maintenance contract for them.
-They began to return to service in June 2022, but only on route 90.
+Route 60 continued to be operated by a mix of trolleybuses and motorbuses.

 On 8 July 2019, the first route of the southern trolleybus network, route 74, was inaugurated.
 It runs mostly in a dedicated corridor, in bus-only lanes, from Metro Laurentina to Fonte Laurentina (Viale Brunetti).
 It is 5.5 km long and has short sections at both ends that are not equipped with overhead wires, and which the trolleybuses cover in diesel mode.

+In spring 2020, all of the Breda trolleybuses were taken out of service indefinitely following the expiration of a private maintenance contract for them, and the older, Solaris-built trolleybuses were also all out of service at that time, awaiting replacement of batteries, leaving all trolleybus service suspended on all three routes by June.
+Trolleybus service resumed on route 90 in March 2021 (initially using only Solaris vehicles).
+With the adoption of a new Breda maintenance contract, trolleybus service later resumed on the other two routes — route 74 in June 2022 and route 60 in May 2023.
+As before, on route 60 trolleybuses cover only a fraction of its runs, with motorbuses covering the majority of the route's runs.
+The Solaris trolleybuses operate only on route 90, while the Breda vehicles are used on all three routes.